sct0/PhyPra1/README.md

 # PhyPra1
 This is for the Praktikum.
-Yay.
+Yay. :D